Do I need a practising certificate?

 - you work in the UK, Ireland, Zimbabwe, Australia or there is a local requirement for you to hold an ACCA practising certificate.

-If you are engaged in public practice outside of the above territories, you must notify ACCA and apply to be placed on ACCA’s register of practitioners.
+You do not need to apply for a practising certificate if you are engaged in public practice outside of the above territories, you must notify ACCA and apply to be placed on ACCA’s register of practitioners.

 You need to apply for an ACCA practising certificate and audit qualification if, in addition to a practising certificate: